 Guided by principles set by the 1994 International Conference on Population and Development Programme, Pathfinder is conducting two interventions that support sexual and reproductive health and rights in Egypt.

 PAST PROJECT: With funding from the United Nations Development Fund, Pathfinder, in partnership with local youth organizations, implemented a one-year project to integrate HIV prevention and care with other sexual reproductive health services.

-PRACHAR is an innovative program that successfully delayed age of marriage to promote healthy timing and spacing of pregnancies among young women in India.
+PAST PROJECT: PRACHAR was an innovative program that successfully delayed age of marriage to promote healthy timing and spacing of pregnancies among young women in India.

 The NGO Health Service Delivery Project focuses on technical assistance and capacity building to local non-government organizations to manage and provide quality services reaching underserved populations in Bangladesh.

-This project serves over 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra, helping reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.
+PAST PROJECT: This project served over 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra, helping reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.